yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 # Operation with multiple RUs

-It is possible to connect up to 4 RUs to one DU at the same time and operate them as a (single) distributed antenna (array).
+It is possible to connect up to 4 RUs to one DU at the same time and operate them either with a single antenna array or a distributed antenna array.
 This works since all RUs and the DU are synchronized onto a common clock using PTP.
 The assumed configuration is that with N RUs each having an M×M configuration, we effectively reach an (N×M)×(N×M) configuration.

 Some caveats:
 - Since it's a distributed antenna, this implies that this setup will deploy a